azamsharp/azamsharp.github.io/_posts/draft.md

 }
 ```

-As you can see the recipe contains an array of ingredients and each ingredient contains a unit property of type enum ```Unit```.
+As you can see, the `Recipe` struct includes an array of `Ingredient` objects, and each `Ingredient` has a `unit` property of type `Unit`, which is defined as an enum.
+This structure allows for clear, type-safe modeling of nested data.

-You can generate the model response using the following implementation:
+You can generate a model response using the following implementation:

 ``` swift
 #Playground {